-A guide to module mocking with Jest
+A guide to mocking functions and modules with Jest

 ·